aproplan/aproplan-api-doc/README.md

 * **v** specifying the version of the API to use.
 Actual version = 12 (v=12)
 * **requesterid** to specify your requester id
 * **t** to specify the token your receive while you call the **loginsecure** method to identify the user making the call.
 This parameter is not always mandatory, some calls doet not require to be authentified.

+For all call on entities linked to a project, it is necessary to add the following mandatory parameter:

+* **projectid** specifying the project id linked to the entities for which your are making the request